-The final grades and evaluations submitted by the block or clerkship directors form the basis on which the SPC makes decisions about a student's progress in the medical school program.
-Similarly, in situations in which below standard professional conduct or behavior is reported, the inquiry into the misconduct is completed by a designated School of Medicine or University review process and the findings of the investigation are forwarded to the SPC for a decision on the sanction or other appropriate course of action.
+SPC is not responsible for the UWSOM's grading system, which is the purview of the Curriculum Office.
+Grades and evaluations are submitted by course, block, thread, and clerkship directors; these form the basis on which SPC makes decisions about individual students.
+When there is an allegation that UWSOM's academic or professionalism standards have been violated, the inquiry is completed by a designated UWSOM or University process.
+The findings of the investigation are then presented to SPC for a decision on the sanction or other appropriate action.

-The SPC considers each case on an individual basis within the context of the School's standards.
-The SPC may allow latitude within its guidelines for managing the student's progression in the medical school program when SPC members agree that the circumstances of the case support it.
+SPC considers each case on an individual basis within the context of UWSOM's standards.
+SPC may allow latitude within its guidelines for managing a student's progression in the medical school program when SPC members agree that the circumstances of the case support it.